 • Make the non-archaeological collections database accessible online

 UPDATE: With successful grant awards from the Maine Humanities Council and the Maine Community Foundation, we have started the process of sharing our collections online.
-We plan to launch the site in late summer 2016 with 50-100 objects to start.
+We launched the site in late summer 2016 with a small sample of our collections.

 • Re-assess collections regarding the Native American Graves Protection and Repatriation Act (NAGPRA) eligibility and respond to inquiries and claims in the spirit of collaboration and shared interest

 UPDATE: The Abbe has applied for a grant from the National Park Service National NAGPRA program to renew consultation with the Wabanaki Repatriation Committee regarding archaeological collections at the museum.
 The primary focus of this phase of consultation will be on ancestral belongings recovered from burials where the physical ancestral remains are no longer visible, or where the belongings have been separated from the people before coming into the museum.
 Under NAGPRA these cultural materials are referred to as unassociated funerary objects.